PrometheanDissident/prometheandissident.github.io/pages/economics.md

 - Market economies tend to have more productive efficiency compared to state socialist economies<ref>https://www.researchgate.net/publication/256353073_Productive_efficiency_under_capitalism_and_state_socialism</ref>.
 - Xiaogang farmers, who agreed in 1978 to have personal property and no longer have collectivization, immediately had a massive increase in their agricultural productivity.
 This was used as a model for the rest of the Chinese economy to move to a market system<ref>https://www.npr.org/sections/money/2012/01/20/145360447/the-secret-document-that-transformed-china</ref>.

-### The Question of Worker Cooperatives

-## <span style="background-color:orange">Socialism</span>

-### <span style="background-color:yellow">Efficiency</span>

-Specific cases:

-- The Soviet Union initially had high economic growth due to the fact that as a developing economy it could adopt western technology while forcibly mobilizing resources to use such technology.
-Once the country began to catch up with the west, it could no longer do this and its productivity diminished.
-Various piecemeal reforms it attempted undermined its institutions and failed to improve the situation<ref>https://www.investopedia.com/articles/investing/021716/why-ussr-collapsed-economically.asp#citation-2</ref>.
+There are of course exceptions to these generalities, but the general trend exists.
+Furthermore, examining "exceptions" to these rules often reveals that they actually prove the rule.
+For example, the Soviet Union initially had high economic growth due to the fact that as a developing economy it could adopt western technology while forcibly mobilizing resources to use such technology.
+However, once the country began to catch up with the west, it could no longer do this and its productivity diminished.
+In fact, various piecemeal reforms it attempted undermined its institutions and failed to improve the situation<ref>https://www.investopedia.com/articles/investing/021716/why-ussr-collapsed-economically.asp#citation-2</ref>.

-- Delayed economic reform in India because of its prolonged experiment with socialism led to over ten million "missing children", amongst other negative effects on quality of life<ref>https://www.cato.org/sites/cato.org/files/pubs/pdf/dbp4.pdf#page=7</ref>.

-### <span style="background-color:yellow">Quality of Life</span>

-Social democratic policies are associated with higher quality of life:

-- In general, high democracy, strong left-wing regimes, social democratic welfare states, high public spending, fair trade policies, extensions to compulsory education provision, microfinance initiatives in low-income countries, health and safety policy, and high-quality affordable housing have positive health outcomes, while neoliberal restructuring seems to be associated with increased health inequalities and higher income inequality with lower health and mortality<ref>https://journals.sagepub.com/doi/abs/10.2190/EQUY-ACG8-X59F-AE99</ref><ref>https://ajph.aphapublications.org/doi/10.2105/AJPH.2019.305001</ref>.
-- Political traditions more committed to redistributive policies and full-employment policies have generally been more successful in improving population health<ref>https://pubmed.ncbi.nlm.nih.gov/11330781/</ref>.

-However, markets are also associated with higher quality of life, implying a mixed economy approach is best for human well-being:
+In addition to economic growth benefits, Capitalism also appears to do better in terms of quality of life:

 - Low regulation and pro market attitudes have positive effects on life satisfaction<ref>https://www.tandfonline.com/doi/abs/10.1080/13504851.2012.762709</ref>.
 - Increases in economic freedom correspond to larger reductions of the extreme poverty rate<ref>https://web.archive.org/web/20200215062544/http://myweb.fsu.edu:80/jsc07e/Documents/Papers/Connors%20-%20Economic%20Institutions%20and%20Global%20Poverty.pdf</ref>.
 - There is a strong positive association between reforms towards more free markets with regard to governments' respect for human rights<ref>https://link.springer.com/article/10.1007/s11127-011-9847-2</ref>.
 - Capitalism does not show a preference for war<ref>https://pages.ucsd.edu/~egartzke/publications/gartzke_ajps_07-1.pdf</ref><ref>https://warwick.ac.uk/fac/soc/economics/staff/mharrison/public/capitalism_at_war.pdf</ref>.
+- Delayed economic reform in India because of its prolonged experiment with socialism led to over ten million "missing children", amongst other negative effects on quality of life<ref>https://www.cato.org/sites/cato.org/files/pubs/pdf/dbp4.pdf#page=7</ref>.

+However, social democratic policies are also associated with higher quality of life, which implies that a mixed economy approach is most likely best for human well-being:

+- In general, high democracy, strong left-wing regimes, social democratic welfare states, high public spending, fair trade policies, extensions to compulsory education provision, microfinance initiatives in low-income countries, health and safety policy, and high-quality affordable housing have positive health outcomes, while neoliberal restructuring seems to be associated with increased health inequalities and higher income inequality with lower health and mortality<ref>https://journals.sagepub.com/doi/abs/10.2190/EQUY-ACG8-X59F-AE99</ref><ref>https://ajph.aphapublications.org/doi/10.2105/AJPH.2019.305001</ref>.
+- Political traditions more committed to redistributive policies and full-employment policies have generally been more successful in improving population health<ref>https://pubmed.ncbi.nlm.nih.gov/11330781/</ref>.
-Gains in some socialist countries appear to be primarily due to improvements in healthcare and education, as opposed to economic central planning itself:

-- Between 1950-1980, China experienced the most rapid sustained increase in life expectancy of any population in documented global history, primarily through gains in school enrollment and public health campaigns<ref>https://www.tandfonline.com/doi/abs/10.1080/00324728.2014.972432?journalCode=rpst20</ref>.
+Unlike the economic growth example, there are actually some impressive gains that some socialist countries have made in terms of improving the quality of life of its citizens.
+While advocates of socialism may chalk this up to the central planning such countries engaged in, it appears that these gains were primarily a function of improvements in healthcare and education as opposed to central planning itself.
+For example, between 1950-1980, China experienced the most rapid sustained increase in life expectancy of any population in documented global history, and this was primarily through gains in school enrollment and public health campaigns<ref>https://www.tandfonline.com/doi/abs/10.1080/00324728.2014.972432?journalCode=rpst20</ref>.
+These gains often came with socialist revolutions and are examples where central planning can be more effective, but nonetheless, they are not inherent to socialism and can be done in capitalistic mixed market contexts without resorting to more extreme degrees of central planning which undermine such gains.

+### The Question of Worker Cooperatives

+## How Should Different Goods/Services be Allocated in General?

+## The Importance of Growth

+### Maximizing Innovation and Technology

 ## <span style="background-color:lightcoral">Labor Exploitation</span>